tatdz/milkyway2/README.md

 > Decentralized Blockchain Validator Risk & Incident Reporting Application

-Milkyway2 is a cutting-edge Web3 application designed for transparent, privacy-preserving validator incident and risk reporting on Polkadot and Passet chains.
-The platform combines real-time validator monitoring with zero-knowledge anonymous reporting using the Semaphore protocol to ensure network security and transparency.
+Milkyway2 is a cutting-edge Web3 application designed for transparent, privacy-preserving validator incident and risk reporting on Polkadot, Kusama, and parachains.
+The platform combines real-time validator monitoring with zero-knowledge anonymous reporting using the Semaphore protocol to ensure network security and transparency for both users and validators.

 ## ✨ Features